Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Results and Discussion

-\\ We observe a high intensity fluorescence emission when the excitation laser is tuned to approximately 14\,180 cm$^{-1}$ (705 nm).
-However, it does not correspond to any neutral atomic barium state, and no direct excitation pathway from the ground or low lying metastable states to higher lying electronic states has been identified at this wavelength.
-This discrepancy suggests that the observed fluorescence may arise from matrix induced perturbations, site selective effects, or indirect population mechanisms through long lived intermediate states.
-Further investigation is beyond the scope of this work. \\ To further test the feasibility of the double–laser excitation, we designed a pumping scheme path that populates 5d6p $^3$F$_2$ at 22\,065 cm$^{-1}$ (453 nm) only if we strongly populate the manifold 6s6d $^3\text{D}_j$, as shown in Figure \ref{940_pumping scheme}.
+\\ We observe a high intensity fluorescence emission when the excitation laser is tuned to approximately 14\,180 cm$^{-1}$ (705 nm) which is probably populating the 5d6s $^1$D$_2$ state as shown in Figure 5, as well as two dominant emission when a second laser excites the sample at around 12\,270 cm$^{-1}$ (815 nm) and 12\,060 cm$^{-1}$ (830 nm).
+We note that the three excitations are close to BaF energy levels reported in previous works \cite{Li_2023}.
+The observed emission is originating from different population pathways involving long living intermediate states, as shown in the following sections. \\ To further test the feasibility of the double–laser excitation, we designed a pumping scheme path that populates 5d6p $^3$F$_2$ at 22\,065 cm$^{-1}$ (453 nm) only if we strongly populate the manifold 6s6d $^3\text{D}_j$, as shown in Figure \ref{940_pumping scheme}.
 Although the excitation bands are $\approx$1000 cm$^{-1}$ wide, our measurements demonstrate that this scheme works exclusively via indirect population of the first manifold, specifically through the 5d6s $^3$D$_2$ state.
-A second laser, set at 12\,849 cm$^{-1}$, can then couple this state and populate the 5d6p $^3$F$_2$ state laying at \num{22064.6} cm$^{-1}$ (453 nm).
+A second laser, set at 12\,849 cm$^{-1}$, can then couple this state and populate the 5d6p $^3$F$_2$ state laying at \num{22065} cm$^{-1}$ (453 nm).
 This scheme relays on the evidence shown earlier that excitation near 13\,369 cm$^{-1}$ (748 nm) populates the 5d6s $^3$D$_1$ and hypothetically the other states of the same 5d6s $^3$D$_j$ manifold.